-Gumbo is a Louisiana soup or stew which reflects and blends the rich cuisines of regional Indian, French, Spanish, and African cultures.
+While its origins are often contested, Gumbo is widely considered to be a signature dish of both Creole and Cajun traditions.
+It is a Louisiana soup or stew which reflects and blends the rich cuisines of regional Indian, French, Spanish, and African cultures.
 The word "gumbo" is derived from the African term for okra, "gombo," and first appeared in print in 1805.
-Filé gumbo, a version thickened with filé powder (ground sassafras leaves) as used by the Choctaw Indians, came along about 20 years later.
+Filé gumbo, a version thickened with filé powder (ground sassafras leaves) as used by the Choctaw Indigenous people, came along about 20 years later.
 Today, gumbos are thickened with a roux, made from cooking flour with a fat.

 There are no hard and fast rules for making gumbo beyond the basic roux, okra, or filé powder, along with your imagination.
 There are probably as many distinctive recipes for gumbo as there are cooks in Louisiana.

 The All-Important Roux